jevko/jevkoml/README.md

 # jevkoml

-Converts JevkoML -- a Jevko markup format -- to HTML.
+Converts JevkoML -- a Jevko markup format -- to HTML or XML.

 ## Example